Perfmatters Review: Love it or Leave it

 • Ad Inserter Pro add some scripts and styles but they are all necessary if I want to monetize my WordPress site the right way.

-• Cloudflare is installed because I don’t want to go to the CF panel to clear the cache every time I modify a page.
+• Cloudflare is installed because I don’t want to go to the CF panel to clear the cache every time I modify a post or page.
 I also use it on some sites because I am paying for Cloudflare APO.

 • GenerateBlocks has only 6 blocks but all the CSS is inlined so I don’t have to worry about it in terms of speed